Slushi-Github/Slushi-Engine/README.md

 Well, you are looking at the FNF' engine that will let you obtain your full potential in relation to certain mechanics of these mods mentioned, through its large amount of Lua functions to make your songs with all of this.

-SLE, is created by me, Andrés, better known on the internet as Slushi, I'm the one who made EVERYTHING, between arts, most of the code and that, but of course, most of the C++ code has been taken from [StackOverflow](https://stackoverflow.com/), or with the help of AIs (like [ChatGPT](https://chatgpt.com/), [Google Gemini](https://gemini.google.com/app), etc...), but also with the help of my friends, like [Glowsoony](https://github.com/glowsoony), or [EdwhakKB](https://github.com/EdwhakKB), like lending me code or helping me in this, that these are the ones who developed SCE, the base of SLE. and last but not least, I have also received help from my good friend, [Trock](https://github.com/Gametrock), he is the one who made WinSL a reality!
+SLE, is created by me, Andrés, better known on the internet as Slushi, I'm the one who made EVERYTHING, between arts, most of the code and that, but of course, most of the C++ code has been taken from [StackOverflow](https://stackoverflow.com), or with the help of AIs (like [ChatGPT](https://chatgpt.com), [Google Gemini](https://gemini.google.com/app), etc...), but also with the help of my friends, like [Glowsoony](https://github.com/glowsoony), or [EdwhakKB](https://github.com/EdwhakKB), like lending me code or helping me in this, that these are the ones who developed SCE, the base of SLE. and last but not least, I have also received help from my good friend, [Trock](https://github.com/Gametrock), he is the one who made WinSL a reality!
+My CLI interface for SLE.
 Without more to say, this IS Slushi Engine. an engine that not only uses FNF as a base, but also the beautiful Slushi, from [Chikn Nuggit](https://twitter.com/chikn_nuggit?t=YohD2quSHtamaiJyzT-FOA&s=09).

 SLE has a [wiki](https://github.com/Slushi-Github/Slushi-Engine/tree/main/docs/development/SLELuaSpanish) in Spanish detailing its added Lua functionality, so you can see everything that this engine can do through such a simple language hehe